Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

-{\it Theoretical descriptions.} We consider a double-well system as the minimal platform for studying the tunneling effect, as illustrated in Fig.~\ref{Fig1}$\rm{a}$.
-For strongly bonded atoms with attractive interaction $|U| \gg V_0$, $U<0$, the atoms form a molecular cluster with mass $m=n \cdot m_0$, leading to a smaller matter-wave packet and an exponential reduction in tunneling strength, scaling as $\exp(-\gamma \sqrt{m})$.
+Here, we consider a double-well system as the minimal platform for studying the tunneling effect, as illustrated in Fig.~\ref{Fig1}$\rm{a}$.
+For strongly bonded atoms with attractive interaction $|U| \gg V_0$, $U<0$, the atoms form a molecular cluster, leading to a smaller matter-wave packet and an exponential reduction in tunneling strength, scaling as $\exp(-\gamma \sqrt{m})$ (see Fig.~\ref{Fig1}$\rm{b}$ {and Methods}).
 In the weakly bound regime ($|U| \ll V_0$), the interaction can be treated as a pseudopotential, allowing the atomic wavefunction to approximate that of a single atom~\cite{Winkler2006,Bloch2008,Lewenstein2012}.
 This provides an alternative high-order perturbative path for the tunneling of clusters from the state $\ket{n,0}$ to $\ket{0,n}$ through virtual states $\ket{n-i,i}$, where $i=1,2,\dots,n-1$.
-Repulsive interaction ($U>0$) raises the zero-energy level, suppressing the single-atom tunneling by creating an energy mismatch between the initial state and intermediate virtual states.
-The effective tunneling of this high-order process is given by $J_n = \alpha_n {J_0}^n/U^{n-1}$, where $\alpha_n$ accounts for the energy-shifts of virtual states relative to $\ket{n,0}$ in multiple of $U$.
+Repulsive interactions ($U > 0$) lift the zero-energy level, thereby energetically detuning intermediate virtual states and effectively suppressing all lower-order tunneling processes.
+In the perturbative regime $J_0 \ll U$, the effective tunneling strength of this high-order process is given by $\alpha_n {J_0}^n/U^{n-1}$, where $\alpha_n = n/(n-1)!$ accounts for the boson enhancement (with a factor of $n!$) and energy-shifts of virtual states relative to $\ket{n,0}$ in multiple of $U$.

 We create double-well potentials and realize weakly bonded clusters using an optical superlattice.
 Ultracold bosons in the optical lattices can be described by the ground-band Bose-Hubbard model~\cite{Jaksch1998},